-ARTICLE 14 : SAFETY EQUIPMENT
+ARTICLE 14: SAFETY EQUIPMENT

-14.1 Fire extinguishers :
+14.1 Fire extinguishers:

-- 14.1.1 All cars must be fitted with a fire extinguishing system which must discharge into the cockpit and into the engine compartment. - 14.1.2 Any extinguishant which has been specifically approved by the FIA is permitted. - 14.1.3 The quantity of extinguishant may vary according to the type of extinguishant used, a list is available from the FIA. - 14.1.4 When operated, the fire extinguishing system must discharge 95% of its contents at a constant pressure in no less than 10 seconds and no more than 30 seconds.

-If more than one container with extinguishant is fitted, they must be released simultaneously.

-- 14.1.5 Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant_used.
-A list is available from the FIA. - 14.1.6 The following information must be visible on each container with extinguishant: - a) Type of extinguishant. - b) Weight or volume of the extinguishant. - c) Date the container must be checked which must be no more than two years after the date of filling. - 14.1.7 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.8 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail.

-The driver must be able to trigger the extinguishing system manually when seated normally with his safety belts fastened and the steering wheel in place.

-Furthermore, a means of triggering from the outside must be combined with the circuit breaker switch.
-It must be marked with a letter "E" in red inside a white circle of at least 50mm diameter with a red edge.

-- 14.1.9 The system must work in any position, even when the car is inverted. - 14.1.10Extinguisher nozzles must be suitable for the extinguishant and be installed in such a way that they are not directly pointed at the driver's face.
+- 14.1.1 All cars must be fitted with a fire extinguishing system from the FIA Technical List N°16: "Extinguisher systems homologated by the FIA". - 14.1.2 The number of nozzles in the cockpit and engine compartment must be the same as described in the installation manual (the manuals are listed on the FIA website). - 14.1.3 Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant used. - The fill pressure is indicated on the FIA label. - 14.1.4 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.5 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail. - The driver must be able to trigger the extinguishing system manually when seated normally with his safety belts fastened and the steering wheel in place. - Furthermore, a means of triggering from the outside must be combined with the circuit breaker switch.
+It must be marked with a letter "E" in red inside a white circle of at least 50mm diameter with a red edge. - 14.1.6 The system must work in any position, even when the car is inverted. - 14.1.7 Extinguisher nozzles must be suitable for the extinguishant and be installed in such a way that they are not directly pointed at the driver's face.

-14.2 Master switch :
+14.2 Master switch:

-14.2.1 The driver, when seated normally with safety belt fastened and steering wheel in place, must be able to cut off all electrical circuits to the ignition, all fuel pumps and the rear light by means of a spark proof circuit breaker switch.

-This switch must be located on the dashboard and must be clearly marked by a symbol showing a red spark in a white edged blue triangle.

-14.2.2 There must also be an exterior switch, with a horizontal handle, which is capable of being operated from a distance by a hook.
+- 14.2.1 The driver, when seated normally with safety belt fastened and steering wheel in place, must be able to cut off all electrical circuits to the ignition, all fuel pumps and the rear light by means of a spark proof circuit breaker switch. - This switch must be located on the dashboard and must be clearly marked by a symbol showing a red spark in a white edged blue triangle. - 14.2.2 There must also be an exterior switch, with a horizontal handle, which is capable of being operated from a distance by a hook.
 This switch must be situated at the base of the main rollover structure on the right hand side.
 It must be clearly marked by a symbol showing a red spark in a white edged blue triangle of at least 50 mm.